 Always, always, always have your dogs in eyesight.
 Your dog is your responsibility, so please keep a close eye on your dogs as they play, making sure that they are safe at all times.
-It is your responsibility to keep you dog out of trouble and under control, and to pick up after him/her every time.
+It is your responsibility to keep your dog out of trouble and under control, and to pick up all his/her waste every time.
 You must accompany your dog in the park.
-Watching your dog from outside the fence, or dropping it off while your jogging is not allowed.
+Watching your dog from outside the fence, or dropping him/her off while you’re jogging, walking or sitting in your car is not allowed.

 Owners who fail to clean up after their dogs are subject to a fine of up to $500.00 (City of Chicago Ordinance 7-12-420).
 It is up to every dog guardian to clean up after their dog every-time, no matter where, no matter when.
 If the police see you disregard the mess, they will fine you up to $500.
 It is extremely important that dogs not be allowed to defecate in the water.
 This will create a hazard for humans and other dogs.
 Help keep the beach safe and clean by always cleaning up after your dog, and make an extra effort to clean up the “one that slipped by” for someone else.
 This extra effort will pay off for all of us by creating a cleaner, safer beach!